Eschatologue/CM_wiki/docs/spells/description/core/level-3.md

 When you cast the spell, choose a point you can see under the cloud.
 A lightning bolt shoots from the cloud to that point.
 Each creature within 5 feet of that point makes a Dexterity saving throw, taking 3d10 Lightning damage on a failed save or half as much damage on a successful one.

-Until the spell ends, you can take a **:rsc-a: Magic**{ .rsc } action to call down lightning in that way again, targeting the same point or a different one.
+Until the spell ends, you can take a **:rsc-a: Magic**{.rsc} action to call down lightning in that way again, targeting the same point or a different one.

 If you're outdoors in a storm when you cast this spell, the spell gives you control over that storm instead of creating a new one.
 Under such conditions, the spell's damage increases by 1d10.